 All directors hold office until the expiration of their terms and until their successors have been elected and qualified.
 A director may be removed from office before the expiry of his term by a special resolution passed by the shareholders.
 The directors shall be subject to retirement by rotation.
 Any director shall serve a term of office which shall expire on the 31st day of July which is not less than one year nor more than two years after the date of his appointment.
 Upon the expiry of each director's term of office, he shall automatically retire and cease to be a director, but shall be eligible for re-election by the board of directors.
 Any director who is so re-elected shall serve an additional term which shall expire on the 31st day of July of the year which is two years after such re-election.
 There shall be no limit on the number of times which a director may be re-elected or the number of additional terms which any such director may serve.
 Every director is subject to retirement in accordance with our articles of association at least once every two years.
-Our articles of association also provide that the office of a director shall be vacated in a limited number of circumstances, namely if the director: (a) becomes bankrupt or makes any arrangement or composition with his creditors; (b) is found to be or becomes of unsound mind; (c) resigns his office by notice in writing to our Company; or (d) without special leave of absence from the board of directors, is absent from meetings of the board of directors for six consecutive months and the board of directors resolves that his office be vacated.
-Officers are elected by and serve at the discretion of our board of directors.
+Our articles of association also provide that the office of a director; (b) is found to be or becomes of unsound mind; (c) resigns his office by notice in writing to our Company; or (d) without special leave of absence from the board of directors, is absent from meetings of the board of directors.